alexisdavalos/anna-scheucher-blog/_posts/attachment-styles-introduction.md

 The first one, Secure Attachment, is <span class='font-bold'>what we strive for.</span> After having healed childhood trauma, limiting core beliefs and insecurities, this is where we would ultimately end up.

 ## How is my attachment style determined?

+It is important to note, that you have varying percentages of all 4 attachment styles.
+There is usually one that is predominant, but think of it as a pie chart.

-To determine which attachment style you have, there are generally three dimensions that are being closely looked at.
+To determine which attachment style you (predominantly) have, there are generally three dimensions that are being closely looked at.

 <span class='font-bold'>The first one is closeness,</span> in other words, how comfortable you are being emotionally close to or intimate with other people.